nfallen/hudsonhack2015/README.md

 # Wasteless
-Project for Hudson Hack NYC: Intern Edition
+### Feeding the homeless and preventing good food from going to waste.
-Feeding the homeless and preventing good food from going to waste
+Project for Hudson Hack NYC: Intern Edition.

 ## Inspiration
 1/3 of New York City waste in landfills is food waste.
 50% of this waste comes from restaurants.
 Meanwhile, the homeless and other underserved individuals are going hungry every day.
 According to a study by the New York City Coalition Against Hunger, 1 in 6 NYC residents are food insecure.
 Wasteless aims to change that by providing a simple, streamlined way for homeless people to find surplus food and for generous companies and individuals to help people and reduce waste.